Statewide timeline for Foundation (Prep) enrolments

 The first year of primary school is called Foundation or Prep.

-A new statewide timeline for enrolling in Foundation (Prep) for the 2024 school year has been released.
+The statewide timeline for enrolling in Foundation (Prep) for the 2025 school year has been released.

-The new timeline will apply for children starting Foundation (Prep) in 2024.
-All government primary schools, including P-9 and P-12 schools, will follow the new timeline.
+The timeline applies to children starting Foundation (Prep) in 2025.
+All government primary schools, including P-9 and P-12 schools, will follow the timeline.

 What you need to do:

-- Use to locate your designated neighbourhood school (referred to as your local school) and read about .Please note school zones for 2024 will be available in late Term 1, 2023.
+- Use Find my School to locate your designated neighbourhood school (referred to as your local school) and other nearby government schools.

 - Contact a government primary school to book a school tour or to learn more about the school and the enrolment application process.

-- You will be notified of the outcome of your application by Friday 11 August 2023.
-If you receive an offer of placement, you should accept the offer by Friday 25 August 2023.
+- You will be notified of the outcome of your application between Monday 29 July and Friday 9 August 2024.
+If you receive an enrolment offer, you should accept the offer by Friday 23 August 2024.

-Enrolment applications submitted after 28 July 2023 will be processed by the school as they are received, in accordance with the Department’s Placement Policy.
+Enrolment applications submitted after 26 July 2024 will be processed by the school as they are received, in accordance with the Department of Education's Placement Policy.

 Your child has a right to enrol at their local school.
 Your child’s local school is determined on the basis of their permanent residential address.
-Visit to locate your child’s local school.
-The page can also help you to confirm your child’s address for enrolment.
+Visit Find my School to locate your child’s local school.
+The enrolling in a school page can also help you to confirm your child’s address for enrolment.

-If you are seeking to apply to enrol your child in a school that is not their local school, you should read about and how they work and how applications are prioritised using the Department’s Placement Policy found on the page.
+If you are seeking to apply to enrol your child in a school that is not their local school, you should read about school zones and how they work and how applications are prioritised using the Department of Education’s Placement Policy found on the enrolling in a school page.

-A factsheet providing a summary of the Foundation (Prep) enrolment process has been developed to complement the detailed Enrolment Information Pack.
-The factsheet includes key dates in the process, Frequently Asked Questions and references to relevant policies.
+A factsheet and poster providing a summary of the Foundation (Prep) enrolment process are also available to complement the Enrolment Information Pack for Parents and Carers.